Fa2bio/Delivery-Api/Utils/Docker/README.md

 ## <a name="installation"></a>Installation
 - This version doesn't contain the mass of data inserted with aftermigrate into to database.
 To test endpoints, you'll need to enter the test data manually;

-<h3> Let's start by preparing the Docker Images.
+<h3> Let's start preparing the Docker Images.
 Open a terminal and type </h3>

 ### Terminal
 ```xml